LGBTQ+ Guide to Palm Springs 2026

 Downtown Palm Canyon Drive

 The main commercial artery running through Palm Springs.
-Shopping, restaurants, the Palm Springs Art Museum, and the Thursday night VillageFest street fair (a weekly outdoor market that shuts down several blocks of Palm Canyon Drive).
-This is where most visitors spend their daytime hours.
-Very walkable and queer-visible — rainbow flags are everywhere.
+Shopping, restaurants, the Palm Springs Art Museum, and the Thursday night VillageFest street fair (a weekly outdoor market that shuts down several blocks of the drive).
+Rainbow flags are everywhere, and queer visibility is part of daily life — not just bar-hours energy.

 Best for: Shopping, dining, VillageFest, museums, general exploring